8525 Garland Road, Dallas, Texas 75218

 Adult Nonmembers: $25.95 | Adult Members: Free

-Parking: $15 + tax | Member Parking: Free
+Parking: $15 + tax and fees | Member Parking: Free

 Each event includes full access to the Main Garden and Children’s Adventure Gardens.